 Do the PRELABS and take pictures before you turn them in.
 They’re meant to guide you through the lab so take advantage.

 Do pre-labs and the lab homework and always attend all the labs as they go over every single thing you learn in class lectures.

 My advice to future students would be to always take the class seriously, show hard work and respect to everyone.
 Dr. P will definitely show you the amount of effort she puts towards her career and she wants you to work hard as much as she did to help you be successful.
 This will be a very fun class if you stay positive and work hard.

 Take advantage of office hours and ask small and big questions.
 If I had done this, it would have helped me a lot.

 None of the following textbooks is required for this course.
-However, they make wonderful study guides if you are in need of more resources.
+However, they make great study guides if you are in need of more resources.
 Many are available on reserve at the COD library.

 - Fundamentals of Logic Design by Charles H. Roth, Jr. and Larry L. Kinney (this used to be the required textbook for the class between 2016-2020)